Lou Gehrig: Lou Gehrig Day

 In March 2021, Major League Baseball declared June 2 henceforth to be Lou Gehrig Day.
 June 2 was chosen because it is the anniversary of when Gehrig became the Yankees' starting first baseman in 1925 and when he died in 1941.

 Records, awards, and accomplishments

 Sixty years after his farewell to baseball, Gehrig received the most votes of any baseball player on the Major League Baseball All-Century Team, chosen by fan balloting in 1999.

 In 1999, editors at Sporting News ranked Gehrig sixth on their list of "Baseball's 100 Greatest Players".
+In 2022, as part of their SN Rushmore project, they also named Gehrig on their "New York Mount Rushmore of Sports", along with fellow Yankee Babe Ruth, New York Knicks basketball player Walt Frazier, and New York Giants football player Lawrence Taylor.